realA10001986/SID/README.md

 ### Main page

-##### &#9654; Connect to WiFi
+##### &#9654; WiFi Configuration

+This leads to the [WiFi configuration page](#wifi-configuration)

+##### &#9654; Settings

+This leads to the [Settings page](#settings).

+##### &#9654; Update

+This leads to the firmware update page.
+You can select a locally stored firmware image file to upload (such as the ones published here in the install/ folder).

+---

+### WiFi Configuration

+Through this page you can either connect your SID to your local WiFi network, or configure AP mode.

+#### <ins>Connecting to an existing WiFi network</ins>

-Click this to connect your SID to your local WiFi network (which can also be provided by your [Time Circuits Display](https://tcd.out-a-ti.me) operating in AP mode/car mode).
-All you need to do is either to click on one of the networks listed at the top or to enter a WiFi network name (SSID), and optionally a passwort (WPAx).
+In order to connect your SID to your WiFi network, all you need to do is either to click on one of the networks listed at the top or to enter a __WiFi network name (SSID)__, and optionally a __passwort__ (WPAx).

 >By default, the SID requests an IP address via DHCP.
 However, you can also configure a static IP for the SID by entering the IP, netmask, gateway and DNS server.
 All four fields must be filled for a valid static IP configuration.
 If you want to stick to DHCP, leave those four fields empty.
-If you connect your SID to your Time Circuits Display acting as access point ("TCD-AP"), leave these all empty.
+If you connect your FC to your Time Circuits Display acting as access point ("TCD-AP"), leave these all empty.

-Note that this page is strictly for connecting your SID to an existing WiFi network.
-If your SID is supposed to operate stand-alone, it runs in "access point mode" (AP-Mode).
-Settings for AP mode are on the *Setup* page.

-##### &#9654; Setup

-This leads to the [Setup page](#setup-page).

-##### &#9654; Update

-This leads to the firmware update page.
-You can select a locally stored firmware image file to upload (such as the ones published here in the install/ folder).

-##### &#9654; Erase WiFi Config
+##### &#9654; Forget Saved WiFi Network

-Clicking this (and saying "yes" in the confirmation dialog) erases the WiFi connection configuration (as set up through the *Connect to WiFi* page) and reboots the device; it will restart in "access point" (AP) mode.
+Clicking this button (and selecting "yes" in the confirmation dialog) deletes the currently saved WiFi network (SSID and password) and reboots the device; it will restart in "access point" (AP) mode.
 See [here](#connecting-to-a-wifi-network).

+##### &#9654; Hostname

+The device's hostname in the WiFi network.
+Defaults to 'sid'.
+This also is the domain name at which the Config Portal is accessible from a browser in the same local network.
+The URL of the Config Portal then is http://<i>hostname</i>.local (the default is http://sid.local)

+If you have more than one SID in your local network, please give them unique hostnames.

+_This setting applies to both AP-mode and when your SID is connected to a WiFi network._

+##### &#9654; WiFi connection attempts

+Number of times the firmware tries to reconnect to a WiFi network, before falling back to AP-mode.
+See [here](#connecting-to-a-wifi-network)

+##### &#9654; WiFi connection timeout

+Number of seconds before a timeout occurs when connecting to a WiFi network.
+When a timeout happens, another attempt is made (see immediately above), and if all attempts fail, the device falls back to AP-mode.
+See [here](#connecting-to-a-wifi-network)

+#### <ins>Settings for AP-mode</ins>

+##### &#9654; Network name(SSID) appendix

+By default, when your SID creates a WiFi network of its own ("AP-mode"), this network is named "SID-AP".
+In case you have multiple SIDs in your vicinity, you can have a string appended to create a unique network name.
+If you, for instance, enter "-ABC" here, the WiFi network name will be "SID-AP-ABC".
+Characters A-Z, a-z, 0-9 and - are allowed.

+##### &#9654; Password

+By default, and if this field is empty, the FC's own WiFi network ("SID-AP") will be unprotected.
+If you want to protect your SID access point, enter your password here.
+It needs to be 8 characters in length and only characters A-Z, a-z, 0-9 and - are allowed.

+If you forget this password and are thereby locked out of your SID, enter *123456 followed by OK on the IR remote control; this deletes the WiFi password.
+Then power-down and power-up your SID and the access point will start unprotected.

+##### &#9654; WiFi channel

+Here you can select one out of 13 channels, or have the TCD choose a random channel for you.
+The default channel is 1.

 ---

-### Setup page
+### Settings

 #### <ins>Basic settings</ins>